- Not available

 Cover: 300g paper with embossing and varnish, with flaps

-Les Coulisses D'une Oeuvre Nº 5 - The Blue Lotus
+Les Coulisses D'une Oeuvre Nº 7 - The Black Island - French.

 A new collection has arrived to help you discover how Hergé created The Adventures of Tintin.
 Each issue of this 23-volume series will be dedicated to an album and will include reproductions of original sketches, annotated plates, as well as detailed analyses of each theme, characters and historical contexts that shaped Hergé's work.
 It contains exceptional and comprehensive historical content on Hergé's abundant oeuvre.
 Readers will have the opportunity to see the stages of development of each album from the first drafts to the final drawings, providing an unprecedented insight into Hergé's working method.
 Preliminary sketches, unfinished sketches and personal comments by the artist.